YuliaMelnyk/HollyOrder/README.md

 Features
 This application mainly focus on the process of the Customer.
 When using this application, customer choose the food to make the order.

-Adding Customer Details
+Adding Customer Details,
-Login, Regidtration
+Login, Registration,
-Make Orders
+Make Orders,
-Update quantity after placing order
+Update quantity after placing order,
 Search on Orders History